 On the first morning in April 1976, BBC Radio 2 astronomer Patrick Moore announced the approach of a once-in-a-lifetime astronomical event.
 At 9:47 a.m., Moore said, the planet Pluto the would pass directly behind Jupiter, and at that moment their gravitational alignment would counteract and thus lessen the pull of Earth's gravity.
 Moore told his listeners that if they jumped in the air at the exact moment of this planetary alignment, they would experience a strange floating sensation.
 At 9:48, callers flooded the lines of BBC 2 with stories of their brief buoyant experiences.

-Last year's flurry of worry about the March 19, 2011 "Supermoon," which people feared would set off earthquakes and other cataclysmic events, showed the public hasn't come very far in its understanding of astronomical influences since the 1976 prank.
+The flurry of worry about the March 19, 2011 "Supermoon," which people feared would set off earthquakes and other cataclysmic events, showed the public hasn't come very far in its understanding of astronomical influences since the 1976 prank.
+[Stop the Lunacy!
+5 Mad Myths About the Moon]

 #2 Flying Penguins